 John's Turkey with Stuffing

 Prior to beginning, thaw turkey in the refrigerator for several days.
-Length of time required for thawing will vary by size of the turkey.
-Take turkey from a plastic bag and remove giblets from the bag inside the body cavity.
+Length of time required for thawing will vary by size of the turkey, if in a pinch a cool water bath can help speed up the process.
+Take turkey from plastic bag and remove giblets from the bag inside the body cavity.
 Place giblets in a large saucepan and add 1 quart of chicken broth.
-Head the giblets to a boil and reduce to simmer while you prepare the rest of the turkey and stuffing.
+Bring the giblets to a boil and reduce to a simmer while you prepare the rest of the turkey and stuffing.

 Take large bags of Pepperidge Farm stuffing and empty into a large bowl.
 I like the regular stuffing mix and not the cornbread stuffing, but either are fine depending on one’s personal taste.
 Heat 4 cups of chicken broth in another large saucepan with 6 tbsp of butter.
 This doesn’t need to boil, but must be hot and the butter must be melted and mixed in thoroughly.
 While this is heating, add 2 tbsp of butter to a large skillet and heat on medium heat until butter is melted.
 Add 2 cups of diced onion and 2 cups of diced celery to the frying pan and gently sauté for 5-6 minutes until the celery and onions are tender but not mushy.
 Add the sautéed celery and onions to the stuffing mix.
 Add 2 tbsp of sage to the stuffing and then add in the heated chicken broth and butter previously heated up.
 Mix this thoroughly using your hands.
-Finally add in 2 raw free-range Covey Rise chicken eggs and again mix thoroughly.
-The eggs will make the stuffing moisture.
+Finally add in 2 n eggs and again mix thoroughly.
+The eggs help act as a binder and add moisture.

-Take 1 28 lb.
-Covey Rise Farms pastured turkey and rinse the body cavity out thoroughly using cold water, drain thoroughly and pat dry the inside and outside of the bird using paper towels.
+Take 1 Covey Rise Farms pastured turkey and rinse the body cavity out thoroughly using cold water, drain thoroughly and pat dry the inside and outside of the bird using paper towels.
 Salt and pepper the body cavity and then fill the cavity with the stuffing mixture and then stuff the neck area cavity.
 I often use toothpicks to secure the neck skin to keep the stuffing from falling out.
-Salt and pepper the outside of the bird.
+Salt and pepper along with generous amount of poultry seasoning the outside of the bird.

 Take a large cooking bag and place 2 tbsp of flour in the bag and shake it around to coat the inside of the bag.
 Place the turkey into the bag and close using the plastic closure device that comes with the bag.
 Puncture the bag 2-3 times using a knife to allow steam to escape.